aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 * `@Retention` Should normally be `RUNTIME` to ensure that the annotation is available to the JVM time.
 The default is `CLASS`

 To enable the interceptor, it must be defined in the `beans.xml` file.
-This is needed to be able to define the order in which the interceptors will fire
+This is needed to be able to define the order in which the interceptors will fire.

 ~~~xml
 <beans xmlns="http://xmlns.jcp.org/xml/ns/javaee"